themosis/documentation/theme.md

 ### The inc directory

 The `inc` directory is a folder that extends the default `functions.php` file.
 You can insert as many PHP files as you want into the folder and all files will be automatically included.
-You can event nest PHP files within subfolders.
+You can even nest PHP files within subfolders.

 ### The languages directory